 - Add to a mixing bowl and toss with a generous amount of oil and season generously with salt and pepper.

-- Remove from heat and immediately add back to the (empty) mixing bowl and top with minced garlic and season again with salt and pepper.
+- Remove from heat and immediately add back to the (empty) mixing bowl.
+Top with minced garlic and season again with salt and pepper.
 Continue cooking other batches until all of the sprouts are sautéed.